zeroDivZero/notes-excel/notes/16_named_range.md

 ## Editing

-If need to edit named range after creation (like renaming or changing referenced cells):
+If need to edit named range after creation (like renaming or changing ref cells):

 ### Formulas &rarr; Name Manager